 1. Why a notary?
 It is almost always the case that you have been asked to see a notary because you have a document that needs to be used abroad.
 Seeing a notary is never a mere rubber-stamping exercise.
 The international duty of a Notary involves a high standard of care.
 This is not only towards the client but also to anyone who may rely on the document and to Governments or officials of other countries.
 These people are entitled to assume that a Notary will ensure full compliance with the relevant requirements both here and abroad; and to rely on the Notary's register and records.
 Great care is essential at every stage to minimise the risks of errors, omissions, alterations, fraud, forgery, money laundering, the use of false identity, and so on.

 I offer appointments during business hours and occasionally outside of business hours in exceptional circumstances.
 I am also prepared to make home visits or visit corporate clients at their place of business.
-If the notarial appointments take place outside of my office, I will make an additional charge to cover travelling time and expenses.
+If the notarial appointments take place outside of my office I will make an additional charge to cover travelling time and expenses.
 Occasionally I may not be able to see you within the timeframe you require, or I may decide that I am not able to act for you in which case I will advise you that that is the case and will provide you with the necessary information to locate an alternative notary.

-2. Signatures

-The Notary should normally witness your signature.
-Please do not sign the document in advance of your appointment with me.

-3. Papers to be sent to me in advance

-It will save time, expense and mistakes if, as long before the appointment as possible, you can let me have the originals or photocopies of:

-- The documents to be notarised;

-- Any letter or other form of instruction which you have received about what has to be done with the documents;

-- Your evidence of identification.
+- 2. Signatures: The Notary should normally witness your signature.
+Please do not sign the document in advance of your appointment with me. - 3.
+Papers to be sent to me in advance: It will save time, expense and mistakes if, as long before the appointment as possible, you can let me have the originals or photocopies of: - The documents to be notarised; - Any letter or other form of instruction which you have received about what has to be done with the documents; - Your evidence of identification. - 4.
+Identification: I will need you to produce by way of formal identification the original of (in preferred order): - Your current passport (or, if not available); - A current new driving licence (with photo) or national identity card and at least one of the following

-4. Identification

-I will need you to produce by way of formal identification the original of (in preferred order):

-- Your current passport (or, if not available); - A current new driving licence (with photo) or national identity card

-If neither of the above are available, at least two of the following

-- A current government or police issue certificate bearing a photo or other formal means of identification; - A utility bill, credit card or bank statement showing your current address which should not be more than 3 months old or council tax bill;
+• A utility bill, credit card or bank statement showing your current address which should not be more than 3 months old or council tax bill;